 - Develop a beginner knowledge of the human anatomy via kinesiology

 - Cultivate a strong personal practice while defining your teaching style

 - Lead inclusive yoga classes with clarity, confidence and skill

 - Join a lifelong yoga collective committed to agency, education and self study

 a note from our Director:

 Hey!
 My name is Abiola Akanni.
 I’m the Director of the iyaKIN ytt and founder of iya.
 I’m an e-ryt certified yoga instructor with 7+ years of experience.
-I’ve created yoga programs such as Trap Flow (previously known as Trap Vinyasa) and the Divine Feminine Yoga Workshop, as well as taught as an Alo Moves coach and built programs for several institutions, including the Institute of Functional Medicine, Stanford, Hulu, Nordstrom Corporate, Boeing, and more.
+I’ve created yoga programs and retreats such as Trap Flow (previously known as Trap Vinyasa) and the Divine Feminine Yoga Workshop, as well as taught as an Alo Moves coach and built programs for several institutions, including the Institute of Functional Medicine, Stanford, Hulu, Nordstrom Corporate, Boeing, and Nike.

 How do I know if I’m ready to become a yoga teacher?

 Take our free quiz HERE to find out!
 It takes less than 2 minutes.